ManLikeTeetos/alx-low_level_programming/0x02-functions_nested_loops/README.md

-4-isalpha.c : Returns 1 if input is a letter, lowercase or uppercase and zero if not 5-sign.c : Prints the signs of a number inputed 6-abs.c : Returns the absolute value of an integer
+4-isalpha.c : Returns 1 if input is a letter, lowercase or uppercase and zero if not 5-sign.c : Prints the signs of a number inputed 6-abs.c : Returns the absolute value of an integer 7-print_last_digit.c : Returns the last digit of a number